 Typical jobs for security contractors include providing security for facilities, vessels, residences and project sites, escorting convoys transporting commodities such as food, oil, water or weapons, and providing security training to foreign military and police personnel.

 The duties may sound very similar to the types of jobs you did in the military.
 The big thing to remember is that you won’t necessarily have the might of the American military there to back you up if things go badly.
 The Watson Institute of International and Public Affairs at Brown University estimates that “over 6,900 contractors working for the U.S. have been killed in the Iraq and Afghanistan war zones.”

 Other considerations?
 It is not going to be a nine-to-five job.
 Typical contracts have you based in the Middle East or Africa.
-Your shift may be 12 hours, and you could average six days a week for a one-year period, with a four-week vacation halfway through.
+Your shift may be 12 hours.
+You could average six days a week for a one-year period, with a four-week vacation halfway through.
 Alternatively, you may work for two months but then have an unpaid break before your next contract.

 Interested in finding out what defense contracting companies are hiring veterans right now?
 Join the ranks and we will send you alerts everytime we post a defense contractor position.

 Where do I learn more?
-Check out our Sponsored Employers Looking To Hire You!
+Check out our 2019 Hop Jobs for Veterans

 A great place to explore private security contracting opportunities is careers.gijobs.com.
 Some sponsored companies that are currently hiring include: